tsmith512/arwd/slides/slides/sass/codevomit.md

 <p class="large">
   Mixins and Extends are awesome, but watch the output: <br/><br/>

-  Overuse of mixins can generate repetitive code. <br />
+  Overusing mixins can generate repetitive code. <br />
-  Overuse of extends can make original selector <em>really long</em>.
+  Overusing extends can greatly elongate extended selector.
 </p>